ninjatill/DotStarSwarmLighting/DotStarBall/README.md

 - had to be large enough to have a visual impact hanging on a large tree branch,
 - had to be (relatively) low cost since I had to make many of them,
 - has to receive external commands and display animations from that input,
+  - commands should request a particular effect or animation as opposed to addressing individual pixels,
-- has to be addressable individually or in groups.
+- has to be addressable individually or in groups,
+- has to function autonomously after receiving commands (similar to how the DotStar APA102 chipset functions).

 #### Design Constraints
 - Anything I create has to live outdoors.
 It has to be designed to operate in Northeastern US weather (snow, rain, high-winds, etc.)